pnp/copilot-feedback-bot/README.md

 All data is stored in your own SQL Server.

+## Prerequisites
+Check the [prerequisites](docs/prereqs.md) document to see everything you'll need to get the system running.

 ## Usage
 **Quick version**: run the activity import and let the bot do the rest.
 The functions app will look for users that have used copilot and then survey them.